florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 ## 4.1 Show advanced
 ---
-To get the most out of the it is recommended to show the advanced customization options.
+To get the most out of the editor it is recommended to show the advanced customization options.
 To enable the advanced properties simply check the '*show advanced*' checkbox below the e-mail template name.
 There is no need to refresh the page after checking this option as the properties will simply show themselves.

 *The image below shows where to find the show advanced checkbox in the editor*